 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Catecholaminergic polymorphic ventricular tachycardia.
-Genetic Home Reference. http://ghr.nlm.nih.gov/condition/catecholaminergic-polymorphic-ventricular-tachycardia.
-Accessed January 25, 2013.
+Genetics Home Reference.
+December 2009; http://ghr.nlm.nih.gov/condition/catecholaminergic-polymorphic-ventricular-tachycardia.
+Accessed 1/25/2013.

 - Genetics Home Reference (GHR) contains information on Catecholaminergic polymorphic ventricular tachycardia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.